 Within the curriculum offer there is the opportunity to have additional time for English or mathematics for those who need it.
-We do this in the full knowledge that further and higher education, as well as many employment opportunities, require students to have attained a good level (GCSE grade 5 or higher) of literacy and numeracy.
+We do this because further and higher education, as well as employers, require students to have achieved a good standard (GCSE grade 5 or higher) of literacy and numeracy.

 Religious Education / SMSC